History of Wisconsin: French period

 Nicolas Perrot, French commander of the west, established Fort St. Nicholas at Prairie du Chien, Wisconsin in May, 1685, near the southwest end of the Fox-Wisconsin Waterway.
-Perrot also built a fort on the shores of Lake Pepin called Fort St. Antoine in 1686, and a second fort, called Fort Perrot, on an island on Lake Peppin shortly after.
+Perrot also built a fort on the shores of Lake Pepin called Fort St. Antoine in 1686, and a second fort, called Fort Perrot, on an island on Lake Pepin shortly after.
 In 1727, Fort Beauharnois was constructed on what is now the Minnesota side of Lake Pepin to replace the two previous forts.
 A fort and a Jesuit mission were also built on the shores of Lake Superior at La Pointe, in present-day Wisconsin, in 1693 and operated until 1698.
 A second fort was built on the same site in 1718 and operated until 1759.
 These were not military posts, but rather small storehouses for furs.

 During the French colonial period, the first black people came to Wisconsin.
 The first record of a black person comes from 1725, when a black slave was killed along with four Frenchmen in a Native American raid on Green Bay.
 Other French fur traders and military personnel brought slaves with them to Wisconsin later in 1700s.

 None of the French posts had permanent settlers; fur traders and missionaries simply visited them from time to time to conduct business.

-The Second Fox War
+Second Fox War

-In the 1720s, the anti-French Fox tribe, led by war chief Kiala, raided French settlements on the Mississippi River and disrupted French trade on Lake Michigan.
-From 1728 to 1733, the Fox fought against the French-supported Potawatomi, Ojibwa, Huron and Ottawa tribes.
-In 1733, Kiala was captured and sold into slavery in the West Indies along with other captured Fox.
+In the 1720s, the anti-French Meskwaki, led by war chief Kiala, raided French settlements on the Mississippi River and disrupted French trade on Lake Michigan.
+From 1728 to 1733, the Meskwaki fought against the French-supported Potawatomi, Ojibwe, Wyandot and Odawa tribes.
+In 1733, Kiala was captured and sold into slavery in the West Indies along with other captured Meskwaki.

-Before the war, the Fox tribe numbered 1500, but by 1733, only 500 Fox were left.
-As a result, the Fox joined the Sauk people.
+Before the war, the Meskwaki numbered 1,500, but by 1733, only 500 were left.
+As a result, the Meskwaki joined the Sauk.

-The details are unclear, but this war appears to have been part of the conflict that expelled the Dakota & Illinois peoples out onto the Great Plains, causing further displacement of other Chiwere, Caddoan & Algonquian peoples there—including the ancestors of the Ioway, Osage, Pawnee, Arikara, A'ani, Arapaho, Hidatsa, Cheyenne & Blackfoot.
+The details are unclear, but this war appears to have been part of the conflict that expelled the Dakota and Illinois peoples out onto the Great Plains, causing further displacement of other Chiwere, Caddoan and Algonquian peoples there—including the ancestors of the Ioway, Osage, Pawnee, Arikara, A'ani, Arapaho, Hidatsa, Cheyenne and Blackfoot.